(From Kolbe and Kramer, Planning Seafood Freezing)2001

 4. Time Constant

-When a temperature sensor experiences a step change in its surrounding temperature, as for example when it is thrust into a fish, it will take a while for that reading to adjust (Figure 5).
+When a temperature sensor experiences a step change in its surrounding temperature, for example, when it is thrust into a fish, it will take a while for that reading to adjust (Figure 5).

 Engineers use the term "time constant" to describe the time it takes for about 2/3 of the change to

 take place.
-For a very small thermocouple thrust into an ice-bath, this could be less than a second.
-But if the sensor is heavy and it is exposed to a medium in which heat transfer is fairly slow (like still air), the time constant could be many minutes.
-Watch out for this if you're trying to measure rapidly-changing temperatures using a big sensor with a large time constant.
+This could be less than a second for a minimal thermocouple thrust into an ice-bath.
+But if the sensor is heavy, and it is exposed to a medium in which heat transfer is fairly slow (like still air), the time constant could be many minutes.
+Watch out for this if you're trying to measure rapidly changing temperatures using a big sensor with a large time constant.

 figure4c